kneron/document_center/docs/toolchain/manual.md

 }
 ```

+ We can take a look on what are the differences.
 Ignore the encryption section which is set to false.
 The real differences here are that we are giving `onnx` instead of `bie` in the model's `path`, and giving an extra `input_params.json` in a field called `input_params`.
 This `input_params.json` is the one that we use in section 3.2.
 With the onnx and the json, it could run the FP-analysis just like what we do in secion 3.2, uses the generated `bie` to do batch-compile right after all the FP-analysis is finished.

 #### 3.6.2 Running the programs